ktx0r/-SIM-imp-vuln-mgmt-prog/README.md

 ### STEP 9: Implementing Remediations

 The Change Advisory Board (CAB) approval was granted following risk evaluation and confirmation of rollback readiness.
-The Rollback Plan a tiered deployment approach.
+The Rollback Plan includes a tiered deployment approach.

 ![Server Team Manager meets with the Change Advisory Board over remediating insecure cipher suites and protocols](assets/cab_and_server_meeting.png)